BrendonCurmi/Guard/README.md

     Figure 2: Successful start of frontend service.

-3. Import test data into MongoDB:
+3. Import mock data into MongoDB:
-   1. In the `/tests` folder, there is a file called `Guard - Password Manager.postman_collection.json` which is an export of a Postman collection.
+   1. In the `/tests` folder, there is a file called `Guard.postman_collection.json` which is an export of a Postman collection.
    2. Import the collection file into Postman:
       ![figure3.png](report/imgs/figure3.png)